orchestracities/anubis/README.md

-In addition to policies that target specific resources it's possible to create a "default" type policy that will be applied to any resource in a given tenant and service path.
+In addition to policies that target specific resources it's possible to create a "default" type policy that will be applied to any resource in a given tenant and service path, as well as any subpath of the service path (e.g. a default policy specifying `/foo` with match `/foo/bar`).
 Such policy is created by setting the value of `resource` to `default`.

 A set of policies can also be set up to be created upon the creation of a Tenant through a file.
 See